mithun2k2/portfolio-site/content/pages/index.md

       application and presentation layers.
 I have worked on applications and microservices deployed on IBM Cloud.
 I have developed multiple web applications using HTML, CSS and JavaScript on IBM cloud.
-In addition to full-stack development, I specialize in containerization using Docker and orchestration with Kubernetes, ensuring streamlined microservices
+In addition to full-stack development, I specialize incontainerization using Docker and orchestration with Kubernetes, ensuring streamlined microservices
       architecture and deployment pipelines.
 I have integrated CI/CD solutions with Jenkins, driving automation and continuous delivery to optimize